Privacy Policy

 8. Children

-Lexablocks is intended for users aged 13 and over.
-We do not knowingly collect data from anyone under 13.
+Lexablocks is intended for users aged 13 and over (16 and over for EU/EEA residents, in line with GDPR Article 8).
+We do not knowingly collect data from anyone below the applicable minimum age.
 If you believe we have inadvertently done so, please reach us via the contact page and we will delete it.

 9. Security